California Brain Injury Lawyers for Children

 Cognitive issues: The location and severity of the trauma often affects the degree to which the victim will suffer from cognitive impairments.
 While some victims suffer only temporary mental issues, others face a lifetime of challenges.
 Examples of cognitive impairment include short-term memory loss, shorter attention spans, perception issues, struggles with communication, and difficulties writing, reading, concentrating and planning.

 Emotional impairments: The emotional impairments that can result from a brain injury may surface shortly after the accident or hours, days or weeks later.
-Common emotional impairments suffered by young victims of head injuries include mood swings, anxiety, depression, restlessness, lack of motivation, lowered self-esteem, self-centeredness and difficulty controlling emotions.
+Common emotional impairments suffered by young victims of head injuries include depression, anxiety, restlessness,struggling to control emotions,lack of motivation, mood swings self-centeredness and lowered self-esteem.

 Recovering from a Brain Injury